Receiving unwanted phone calls and text messages is annoying, but did you know it can also be against the law?

 E-mail any problems with this form to questions@TopClassActions.com

-Your information will be submitted to the TCPA Lawyers working with Top Class Actions.
-These unsolicited text message lawyers will contact you if they believe you qualify.
+Your information will be sent to the TCPA lawyers that work with Top Class Actions.